selemis/selectrix/PLUGIN_DEPENDENCIES.md

 # Plugin Dependencies Guide

-This guide explains how to handle external dependencies in File Selector plugins.
+This guide explains how to handle external dependencies in Selectrix plugins.

 ## Current Approach